Terms and conditions

 - Indicate both the complete title of the materials reproduced, as well as the author (where available); and

-- Indicate that the reproduction is a copy of the version available at the NEB Website and that the reproduction has not been produced in affiliation with, or with the endorsement of the NEB.
+- Indicate that the reproduction is a copy of the version available at the CER Website and that the reproduction has not been produced in affiliation with, or with the endorsement of the CER.

 Some of the content on this site may be subject to the copyright of another party.
 Where information has been produced or copyright is not held by Government of Canada, the materials are protected under the Copyright Act, and international agreements.
 Details concerning copyright ownership are indicated on the relevant page(s).